hasantohidul/job-application-tracker/README.md

 # Job Application Tracker

 ## Overview
-The Job Application Tracker is a front end web application that helps users manage their job applications.
+The Job Application Tracker is a front end web application that helps users manage their job applications efficiently.
+It is built using modern front-end technologies like React, Redux, Formik, and Yup, with a responsive design provided by Tailwind CSS.
+The project also includes unit tests to ensure functionality and reliability.
+Future plans include integrating a backend to extend its capabilities.
 ## Live Demo
 Check out the live demo of the application [here](https://hasantohidul-job-application-tracker.netlify.app/).
 ## Features